This article was published here on 13 January 2019

 In many ‘Haggadas,’ the above formula is followed by a/.
 Religious and didactic listing “Who knows one?, who knows two?… who knows thirteen?”, b./ a story “One kid Goat”– a symbolic representation of God’s care for Israel.

 4.4.3.
 Comments on the fourth part of the Passover and the Eucharist.

 Speaking in the language of the notions of St. Luke in Acts 2:42, the fourth part of the Passover as “these prayers” is the realization of the fourth element of the covenant ceremony: when the participants of the Passover praise God through the singing of psalms, hymns and songs, they participate in the joy of the Fathers, endowed by God as a stronger contractor of the covenant, the Fathers singing the hymn (Exodus 15:1-21) on the shore of freedom – after crossing the Sea of Reeds.
 The covenant is commemorated by the record in the hearts of all Passover participants.

-The fourth part of the Eucharist is also “these prayers” – adoring God, Jesus Christ received in Holy Communion, accepting from God the gifts of the New Covenant, of which the most precious is the bestowal of the Holy Spirit.
+The fourth part of the Eucharist is also “these prayers” – the adoring of God, Jesus Christ, received in Holy Communion, the receiving from God the gifts of the New Covenant, of which the most precious is the bestowal of Holy Spirit.